thebaldgeek/thebaldgeek.github.io/Inmarsat.md

 You will see these Hex and Octal codes in the Jaero output, more of them latter, but this table will help you see what areas are covered by each satellite.

 As mentioned, you might find (unless you live in Asia Pacific where you really only have one satellite visible no matter where you live) that you can see from the diagram that you have two options.
-Keep in mind that L-Band is rather and can be received and decoded when near the edge of the coverage as per the map.
-C-Band is a lot more narrow and you find receiving and decoding a LOT harder (if not impossible) when at the edge of the coverage shown in the diagram.
+Keep in mind that the L-Band beam width is rather broad and can be received and decoded when near the edge of the coverage as per the map.
+C-Band is a lot more narrow beam and you find receiving and decoding a LOT harder (if not impossible) when at the edge of the coverage shown in the diagram.
 (For example, I am in Southern California and after several attempts still can not get decodable C-Band signal from 54W (the red in the diagram) but get solid decodes from L-Band).

 As mentioned, local obstructions will play a role in what your options are.
 I used an Android app to show a virtual reality view of where the satellite is located in the sky.
 I HIGHLY recommend you download the app and see what your options are.
-There are many such apps and I would think that there are some options in the Apple store, but don't have an Apple device so cant call any out.
+There are many such apps and I would think that there would some options in the Apple store, but don't have an Apple device so cant call any out.
 Here is the Android one I used: https://play.google.com/store/apps/details?id=ftl.satellitedishpointer.sdp
 Here are the two satellites above my house.
 Firstly, 98W, the main sat for my region.